dssoc/dssoc.github.io/schedule.md

 **Wednesday**: How will Networks Shape your Career? @ 11:45-1pm

+Group discussion questions for this week:

+1. How did you find your last job?
+2. do you know anyone who’s gotten their job from a weak tie?
+3. How could social network analysis help you find a job?

 **Friday**: Let's code up some networks! @ 11:45-1pm

 <!--**Monday**: No meetings.

 **Wednesday**: small-group discussions with classmates via Zoom.
 See [group assignment page](https://dssoc.github.io/assignments/group_assignments.txt).-->

-NOTE: due to spring break, the lab due date has been moved back.

-**Following Wednesday (Wednesday, October 12 by 5PM)**: Lab due by 5PM
+**Following Monday**: Lab due by 5PM

-Group discussion questions for this week:

-1. How did you find your last job?
-2. do you know anyone who’s gotten their job from a weak tie?
-3. How could social network analysis help you find a job?

 #### How to find a job (and Succeed Once you Get One)